- Describe characteristics of safe indoor and outdoor environments.

 Just like adults, children need environments that help them feel secure.
 Children depend on adults to meet their basic needs for food, water, shelter, and clothing.
 They also depend on us to protect them from harm.
 Feeling safe allows children to build relationships, become confident, and meet their potential (Maslow, 1943, 1945).
 We cannot expect children to learn if they do not feel safe.

-What do safe environments look like for young children?
+What do safe environments for young children look like?
 We can think about this question in three ways.
 We can think about our facilities.
 We can think about how we arrange and organize our classrooms within the facilities.
 And we can think about the condition of the materials in the environment.
 This lesson will focus on facilities and classrooms.
 You will learn about materials in the next lesson.

 Watch this video to learn more about facilities that keep children and staff safe.